Voivodeships of Poland: Polish People's Republic

 Administrative division of Poland between 1979 and 1998 included 49 voivodeships upheld after the establishment of the Third Polish Republic in 1989 for another decade.
-This reorganization of administrative division of Poland was mainly a result of local government reform acts of 1973–1975.
+This reorganisation of the administrative division of Poland was mainly a result of the local government reform acts of 1973–1975.
 In place of the three-level administrative division (voivodeship, county, commune), a new two-level administrative division was introduced (49 small voivodeships, and communes).
 The three smallest voivodeships—Warsaw, Kraków and Łódź—had the special status of municipal voivodeship; the city president (mayor) was also provincial governor.

 Collapsed list of Voivodeships: 1975–1998, please use table-sort buttons.